Best wireless charger 2023 - Qi-enabled charging pads for iPhone and Android

 Some of the best mid-range phones, for instance, have wireless charging capabilities, and it's slowly becoming a feature on some of the best cheap phones too.

-You can find out more about wireless chargers in our FAQ section at the end of the article, but for now, let's take a look at what we think are some of the best options available today, based on specs, general reviews, and features they offer to help point you in the right direction.
+You can find out more about the best wireless charger in our FAQ section at the end of the article, but for now, let's take a look at what we think are some of the best options available today, based on specs, general reviews, and features they offer to help point you in the right direction.

 The folks at Native Union have been producing some great-looking gear for some time now, and their wireless charging pads are up there with the best in terms of design.